 - Fortran90/C compiler.
 SALMON assumes users have one of the following compilers:

-- GCC (Gnu Compiler Collection)
+- GCC (GNU Compiler Collection)

 - Intel Compiler

 - Fujitsu Compiler (at FX100 and A64FX)

 - Nvidia HPC SDK Compiler

 - One of the following library packages for linear algebra:

 - Netlib BLAS/LAPACK/ScaLAPACK

 - Intel Math Kernel Library (MKL)

 - Fujitsu Scientific Subroutine Library 2 (SSL-II)

 - Build tools:

 - CMake

-If you use other compilers, you may need to change build scripts (CMake).
-See Additional options in configure.py script.
-If no numerical library is installed on your computer system, you may need to install BLAS/LAPACK by yourself.
-See Troubleshooting of the Installation Process.
+If you use other compilers, you may need to specify them manually or customize the configuration files for CMake (see Additional options in configure.py script).
+If no numerical libraries are installed on your system, the BLAS/LAPACK package will be automatically downloaded and built during the compilation process.

-For the installation of SALMON, we adopt the CMake tools as the first option.
-If there were any problems to use CMake tools in your environment, you may use the GNU make tools.
-See Troubleshooting of the Installation Process.
+For installing SALMON, we recommend using CMake as the primary method.
+If you encounter any issues using CMake in your environment, you may use GNU Make as an alternative.
+If you run into problems during the build process, refer to Troubleshooting of the Installation Process.